sony/nmos-cpp/Documents/Dependencies.md

 This software is being developed for multiple platforms (Windows, Mac OS X, Linux) using portable C++.

 The codebase utilizes a number of great open-source projects (licenses vary).
+More details are given below.

 - The [CMake](https://cmake.org/) build tools
 - The [Conan](https://conan.io) package manager
+- A few of the [Boost C++ Libraries](http://www.boost.org/)
 - The [C++ REST SDK](https://github.com/Microsoft/cpprestsdk), for client-server communication over REST APIs
-  - This library incorporates some third-party material including WebSocket++, and also relies on e.g. some of the Boost C++ Libraries and OpenSSL.
+  - This library incorporates some third-party material including WebSocket++, and also relies on e.g. some of the Boost C++ Libraries and [OpenSSL](https://www.openssl.org/).
+- The [WebSocket++](https://github.com/zaphoyd/websocketpp) header-only C++ websocket client/server library, to implement Query API websocket subscriptions
 - For JSON Schema validation, the [Modern C++ JSON schema validator](https://github.com/pboettch/json-schema-validator) library, which is implemented on top of [JSON for Modern C++](https://github.com/nlohmann/json)
-- For DNS Service Discovery (DNS-SD), the [Bonjour SDK](https://developer.apple.com/bonjour/) (on Windows; it is known as [mDNSResponder](https://opensource.apple.com/tarballs/mDNSResponder/) on Linux)
+- For DNS Service Discovery (DNS-SD), the [Bonjour SDK](https://developer.apple.com/bonjour/) on Windows, and on Linux either [Avahi](https://www.avahi.org/) or Apple's [mDNSResponder](https://opensource.apple.com/tarballs/mDNSResponder/) (another name for Bonjour)
-- The [WebSocket++](https://github.com/zaphoyd/websocketpp) header-only C++ websocket client/server library, to implement Query API websocket subscriptions
 - The [Catch](https://github.com/philsquared/Catch) automated test framework, for unit testing
-- A few of the [Boost C++ Libraries](http://www.boost.org/)

 ## Preparation